Officers

 Vice President

 Glenn A. Cassis was the Executive Director of the State of Connecticut African-American Affairs Commission (AAAC) from August 2006 until June 2016 (retired).
 Prior to joining the AAAC Mr. Cassis, a Bloomfield resident, was the Executive Director of the Connecticut Pre-Engineering Program, Inc. (CPEP) for twenty years.
 Prior to CPEP, Mr. Cassis spent ten years as Director of the Campus Center and Student Activities at the Massachusetts College of Liberal Arts.
 Mr. Cassis began his professional career at Oakland University in Rochester, Michigan.
 Mr. Cassis is active in several professional and non-profit organizations.
-He is a member of the Bloomfield Education Foundation, the Southern New England Association of Technical Professionals, the Greater New England Alliance of Black School Educators, a board member of United Way of Connecticut and co-chairs the UConn African-American Alumni Council.
+He was a founding member of the Bloomfield Education Foundation and formerly member of the Southern New England Association of Technical Professionals and a board member of United Way of Connecticut.
+Currently he is co-chair of the UConn African-American Alumni Council, member of the Greater New England Alliance of Black School Educators and the Alliance for Bloomfield’s Children.
 Glenn has received several awards including the NAACP’s 100 Most Influential African-Americans in Connecticut and Honorary Member of the Connecticut Academy of Science and Engineering.
 Glenn is also a member of the finance committee.

 Amber D. Tucker, CPA